manuelkoso/advanced_programming_2021/c++/06_error_handling/notes.md

 }
 ```

-But more better is to define a method what (is a C++ convention), see the code below.
+But is better to define a method what (is a C++ convention), see the code below.
 ```c++
 struct Square_root_invalid {
   std::string message;